LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/mobile-app-messaging-faqs.md

 ### Q: Can the SDK integrate into the app’s push notifications?

-**A:__ Yes, the SDK can send push notifications.
-Please refer to the following guides for additional information and instructions**:**
+A: Yes, the SDK can send push notifications.
+Please refer to the following guides for additional information and instructions:

 * iOS push notifications [configuration guide](https://developers.liveperson.com/consumer-experience-ios-sdk-pushnotifications.html#configuring-push-notifications).
 * Android  push notifications [configuration guide](https://developers.liveperson.com/android-push-notifications.html#configuring-push-notifcations).